gdbooks/TileBasedGamesInOpenTK/Chapter21.md

 int maxX = (int)cameraCenter.X + 8 * 30 + 30;
 int maxY = (int)cameraCenter.Y + 6 * 30 + 30;
 ```

+**Run the game** now and you should be able to walk around flawlesly!